top of page

 Your lifestyle choices play a significant role in the colour of your teeth.
 Here are a few common factors:

-• Diet: Foods and drinks like coffee, tea, red wine, and berries contain pigments that can cling to enamel, causing stains.
+• Diet: Foods and drinks like coffee, tea, red wine, and berries contain strong pigments (chromogens) that stick to tooth enamel, leading to surface stains.
+Acidic foods can also wear down enamel, making teeth more prone to discolouration.

-• Smoking: Tobacco use, especially smoking, leads to significant tooth discolouration over time due to the staining effects of nicotine and tar.
+• Smoking: Tobacco use, especially smoking, leads to noticeable yellow or brown stains over time due to the effects of nicotine and tar.
+It also contributes to plaque build-up and gum disease, which can further dull your smile.

 Tips for Maintaining a Healthy Smile